prpaskov/publicationBot/README.md

 ## How to use

 Instructions for importing and running follow.
-See run.ipynb for example use cases and output.
+Contact author to see run.ipynb for example use cases and output.

 ### 1. Insert API keys in configs.py